Healthy Vegan Blueberry Crisp

-This gluten-free and vegan blueberry crisp features an oil-free crumble piled on top of sweet, gooey blueberries.
-This is the ultimate Summer dessert!
+This healthy vegan blueberry crisp features an oil-free oat crumble piled on top of sweet, gooey blueberries.
+Serve with coconut whipped cream, coconut yogurt or your favourite dairy-free ice cream for the ultimate Summer dessert!

 A serving of blueberry crisp on a plate with a spoon.